 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 I finally ironed under the surface, with delight, in the waters of Pulau Weh (Indonesia).
-The underwater fauna is dense, varied.
+The underwater fauna is dense and varied.
 The two short weeks of my stay here will not be enough to explore everything!

 I only have a few of them, because I'm still taming the monster, aka "The Big Fancy Camera", as Mike would say, an English instructor working here.

-With a reflex camera in an imposing box, everything changes, under water, compared to my small compact: the weight, the aim, the lighting, the distance of focusing ...
+With an SLR camera in a large housing, everything changes underwater compared to my small compact: the weight, the aiming, the lighting, the focusing distance?

 I released my new gear this morning, dive from the edge, in front of the beach of Lumba Lumba.
 I still have trouble correcting the flash light, but it improves, little by little.

 My pictures are also a little yellow.
 I have to check the light temperature settings, I think.
 And that I am also improving post-treatment.
 I still have a lot of progress to make, but I learn by doing ...